Applied Meteorological Research (11.468)

 Credentials/Documentation

+Preapplication coordination is required.
 No preapplication coordination is required.
 However, since proposals must demonstrate high levels of collaboration with operational NWS components, it is recommended that applicants discuss potential interactions with relevant NWS operational personnel prior to submission.
 Consultation and assistance is available through the NWS program manager.
-This program is excluded from coverage under E.O.
-12372.
-Environmental impact information is not required for this program.
 This program is excluded from coverage under E.O.
 12372.

 Application Procedure

-OMB Circular No. A-102 applies to this program.
-OMB Circular No. A-110 applies to this program.
-Proposals for new cooperative agreements are solicited with an announcement in the Federal Register or grants.gov.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+Proposals for new cooperative agreements are solicited with an announcement in Grants.gov.
 These announcements include specific information for proposal submission.
 All proposals are subject to the requirements of OMB Circular Nos.
 A-21 and A-110, as applicable.
 Standard Form 424 series, certification, and other related forms must accompany formal proposals.
 Detailed instructions are contained in solicitations.
 Applications will be submitted through the program manager to the NOAA Grants Management Division for review and approval.
 The Department of Commerce will review all projects before an award is executed by the NOAA Grants Officer.

 Award Procedure

-Awards are selected by the program office and are made on the basis of proposal evaluations and technical and administrative reviews.
+Awards are selected by the Selecting Official and are made on the basis of proposal evaluations and technical and administrative reviews.

 Deadlines

-Approval time is expected to be about four months, which includes processing the award through NWS, NOAA, and DOC financial assistance functions.
+From 120 to 180 days.
+Approval time is expected to be about four to six months, which includes processing the award through NWS, NOAA, and DOC financial assistance functions.

 Appeals